abaitken/CastServer/README.md

 # CastServer

-A Node.js server and single page application for browsing and casting media.
+A server for browsing and casting media.
+(Work in progress)

 ## Origin